 It turns out that it is a carronade, being Napoleonic rather than Elizabethan.
 This is way more appropriate to Shieldaig as the village is also Napoleonic in origin, having been founded in 1800 as a place to train seamen for the war (after Napoleon’s defeat, it became a sleepy fishing village).
 A shame then, that the gun has not been guarding Shieldaig all this time — it only appeared on the shoreline in 2007, having previously been in use as an anchor in nearby Ardheslaig (Àird Heisleag).

 Back in the 1800s, when the gun was actually made, herring was caught at Shieldaig and exported on armed schooners.
 Carronades, being small and relatively inexpensive, were often used for defence on merchant vessels, so this is a perfectly reasonable origin for Shieldaig’s gun.
-This might sound less exciting than one involving the Spanish Armada but the carronade still manages to have a tale of bloodshed of its own…
+This might sound less exciting than one involving the Spanish Armada but this particular carronade still manages to have a tale of bloodshed of its own.

 A local story explains that the skipper of a vessel on which the gun was mounted fell out with the local minister for failing to observe the Sabbath.
 Rather than comply with the church’s expectations, he fired the gun while sailing past in order to annoy the minister with the noise.
 The gun misfired badly, blowing off his arm.
 Well, whoops.